houyi1110/OCDX-Engine-Group5/use-cases/Upload-Data-Set.md

 4. System admins

 ## Pre Conditions
 1. One primary actor wants ot upload and share data.

+## Main Success Scenario
+Manifest and data are all uploaded to the server, and become searchable.

+## Failed End Condition
+Primary actor unable to upload data and/or primary actor does not have enough information to complete the manifest.

+## Trigger
+User clicks "Submit Data Set Button on the OCDX.IO website."

 ## Dependent Use Cases
 1. Generate Manifest